Author Name: Libby Andrews

 I remember the days building up to when I finally decided to write this book.
 I wanted to tell the story of these three cubs growing up and going separate ways in life.
 So before I decided to start writing I decided to plan and look for some inspiration.
-I sat there watching as many “Born Free” movies as possible followed by “The wild Thornberry’s” and any other animal related movie.
-I then went on to read the butterfly lion by Michell Morporgo and lots of his other books to give me some inspiration.
+I sat there watching as many “Born Free” movies as possible followed by “The Wild Thornberry’s” and any other animal related movie.
+I then went on to read The Butterfly Lion by Michael Morpurgo and lots of his other books to give me some inspiration.
 I then began doing research online to help my knowledge of poaching and watching animal documentaries.
 I even found inspiration in songs when I looked at the lyrics.
 You can pretty much find inspiration in everything.

 How long did your manuscript take to complete?

 I originally started to write Fear almost five years ago.
 It was about 30 pages long and the grammar and characters development was not so good.
 Over the years I began to develop the plot more and add unique characteristics to the main characters who we all know and love then it developed into the book it is today.

 Did you suffer from writer's block?
 If so what advice do you have for other authors who are struggling?

 When I was writing Fear I never really suffered from writer's block but as I began to write other books it became a great era.
 I would sit there in my seat knowing what I wanted to write but not knowing how to write it.
 I usually find that when I hit around 30-40 pages then the writer’s block kicks in.
 In one of the worst case scenario I had this great book and was reaching an end but when the writer’s block kicked in I just ditched the whole story completely and it’s just rotting away on my computer without the happily ever after ending.